VC Due Diligence Checklist: How Venture Capitalists Evaluate Startups

 Stage 2: Market Analysis

-- TAM verification using bottom-up methodology, not just top-down estimates
+- TAM verification using bottom-up methodology, not just top-down estimates from consulting reports

-- Regulatory environment and any pending changes that affect addressability
+- Regulatory environment and any pending changes that affect addressability or competitive dynamics

 Stage 3: Competitive Landscape Mapping

 A dedicated competitive analysis maps all direct and adjacent competitors, their funding levels, product positioning, and strategic intent.
 VCs look for: (1) whether the company has a genuine defensible moat, (2) whether the competitive landscape is consolidating around one winner, and (3) whether any incumbents (Salesforce, Google, Microsoft, etc.) could ship a competing feature.
-A crowded market is not necessarily bad — it validates demand — but the startup needs a clear reason to win.

 Stage 4: Technology Assessment